How you update the property records when someone dies depends on whether they were the joint or sole owner of a property.

 - the person inheriting the property (known as ‘the beneficiary’)

-- a third party, eg someone buying the property
+- a third party, for example someone buying the property

 If you transfer to a beneficiary

-To transfer a property to a beneficiary, download and fill in these forms:
+To transfer a property to a beneficiary, download and fill in the following forms:

 - ‘Change the register’ (sometimes known as form AP1)